ABOUT THE FILM

 Almost half of American women between 15 and 44 have never had children according to 2014 statistics, an all-time high.
 Yet choosing not to have children is still seen by many as a deviant decision made by the immoral, the unfeminine...the selfish.

-The film gives voice to a community challenging our most fundamental ideas about female identity, including a 19-year-old student determined to get her tubes tied, the founders of a childfree LGBT seniors’ community, a 75-year-old childfree activist denounced after appearing on 60 Minutes, a rapper searching for a ‘Golden Girls’ style family, and a woman whose unsuccessful fertility treatments led to a life transformation.
+The film gives voice to a community challenging our most fundamental ideas about female identity, including a 19-year-old student determined to get her tubes tied, the founders of a childfree LGBT seniors’ community, a woman who regrets becoming a mother, and an activist whose unsuccessful fertility treatments led to a life transformation.

 Through a vivid pop culture tour that spans vintage postcards of storks chasing young women, to pregnant Barbies with removable bellies and the rise of "ubermothers" Ivanka and Beyoncé, the film connects the dots between the cultural forces that push a message of maternal inevitability so ingrained, we no longer notice it.